Appeasement: Public opinion

 British public opinion had been strongly opposed to war and rearmament in the early 1930s, but that began to shift by mid-decade.
 At a debate at the Oxford Union Society in 1933, a group of undergraduates passed a motion saying that they would not fight for King and country, which persuaded some in Germany that Britain would never go to war.
 Baldwin told the House of Commons that in 1933, he had been unable to pursue a policy of rearmament because of the strong pacifist sentiment in the country.
 In 1935, eleven million responded to the League of Nations "Peace Ballot" by pledging support for the reduction of armaments by international agreement.
 On the other hand, the same survey also found that 58.7% of British voters favoured "collective military sanctions" against aggressors, and public reaction to the Hoare-Laval Pact with Mussolini was extremely unfavorable.
 Even the left wing of the pacifist movement quickly began to turn with the outbreak of the Spanish Civil War in 1936, and many peace-balloters began signing up for the International Brigades to fight Franco.
 By the height of the Spanish conflict in 1937, the majority of young pacifists had modified their views to accept that war could be a legitimate response to aggression and fascism.

-Czechoslovakia did not concern most people until tid-September 1938, when they began to object to a small democratic state being bullied.
+Czechoslovakia did not concern most people until mid-September 1938, when they began to object to a small democratic state being bullied.
 Nevertheless, the initial response of the British public to the Munich agreement was generally favourable.
 As Chamberlain left for Munich in 1938, the whole House of Commons cheered him noisily.
 On 30 September, on his return to Britain, Chamberlain delivered his famous "peace for our time" speech to delighted crowds.
 He was invited by the royal family onto the balcony at Buckingham Palace before he had reported to Parliament.
 The agreement was supported by most of the press, with only Reynold's News and the Daily Worker dissenting.
 In Parliament, the Labour Party opposed the agreement.
 Some Conservatives abstained in the vote, but the only MP to advocate war was the Conservative Duff Cooper, who had resigned from the government to protest the agreement.